chaynerazr/numpy101/numpy-for-data-scientist.md

 No no..
 This is not about {numref}`real-panda` but aboout a library [pandas](https://pandas.pydata.org/) that uses by data scientist to deal with huge amount of data.

-Pandas introduce the concept of dataframe and operation on it facilitate the analysis of big data.
+Pandas introduce the concept of dataframe and operation on it to facilitate the analysis of big data.

 ```python
 df = pd.DataFrame({"A":[12, 4, 5, 44, 1],